-Spanish automotive media including outlets like Motor.es has reported that the next-gen Suzuki Vitara is confirmed for the local market in 2021.
-Juan López Frade, president of Suzuki Ibérica is quoted in stories confirming three launches for Spain in 2021 and that one of them is the next generation Vitara.
-The launch of the 2021 Suzuki Vitara is programed next Autumn (September – December).
-The second new Suzuki is the relaunch of the Jimny as a commercial vehicle, while the third launch is a ‘surprise.’
+Spanish automotive media including outlets like Motor.es had reported that the next-gen Suzuki Vitara is confirmed for the local market in 2021.
+Juan López Frade, president of Suzuki Ibérica is quoted in stories confirming three launches for Spain this year and that one of them is the next generation Vitara.
+The launch of the 2021 Suzuki Vitara is scheduled in Autumn (September – December).
+The second new Suzuki is the relaunch of the Jimny as a commercial vehicle, while the third launch is a ‘surprise,’ as per these reports.

-In this story we compile all the information reported this year on the new Vitara which hasn’t yet made its spy photo debut.
+In this story we compile information reported so far on the new Vitara which hasn’t yet made its spy photo debut.

 |Aspect||Current Suzuki Vitara||2021 Suzuki Vitara|